Phoenix STS Logo

 Assessment and Certification

-Assessment is through continuous practical observation throughout the course.
-There is no written examination.
-All participants who successfully complete the practical elements receive a Certificate of Completion (3 hours) issued by the Phoenix STS and a Phoenix STS Certificate of Completion.
-Certificates are valid for 1 year, with annual refresher training recommended.
+We assess participants through practical observation during the course.
+There is no written exam.
+Everyone who completes the practical elements receives a Phoenix STS Certificate of Completion confirming 3 training hours.
+Certificates are valid for 1 year.
+We recommend annual refresher training.

 Prerequisites